imanif/imanif.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a first-year Information Science PhD student at the [University of Washington](https://ischool.uw.edu/programs/phd), advised by Dr. [Melanie Walsh](https://melaniewalsh.org/).
+I am a second-year Information Science PhD student at the [University of Washington](https://ischool.uw.edu/programs/phd), advised by Dr. [Melanie Walsh](https://melaniewalsh.org/).
 My work is supported by the UW GSEE Graduate Excellence Award.

 Broadly, my research interests include natural language generation, user-LLM interaction, and AI policy.
 Specifically, **my research centers on understanding how language models will impact literature and communication.** I aim to evaluate LLM-generated texts, understand their societal impact, and propose how we might responsibly respond to this media.